Lunarbits222/Lunarbits222/README.md

 ### Burning Provision for Lunarbits Treasury Reserve:
-LBITS
-Lunarbits Foundation concurrent with the introduction of 22.22 LBITS Solana Tokens in November, 2025 agreed to hold back from the Lunarbits Treasury 22.22 Million Lunarbits Bitcoin Runes tokens for burning of such if the DAO within 2 years of the ICO deems its in the best interests of the community to maintain the total number of Lunarbits Bitcoin Runes and LBITS Solana tokens to be the tokenomics origins of 222,222 Million tokens.

 To enhance the Lunarbits tokenomics and create deflationary pressure that could potentially increase token value over time, implementing effective token-burning strategies is a strong approach.
 Token burning involves permanently removing tokens from circulation, reducing the total supply and signaling scarcity to investors.
 A burn proposal is being considered by the Lunarbits advisory team and such proposals and new proposals will likely be a part of the DAO voting process.
 Learn more about the first such burn proposal at https://docs.google.com/document/d/1bJxL_VNfzsQH440dlbZHcDXWfCRSfGpsmiCnSeug_ug/edit?usp=sharing

+#LBITS
+Lunarbits Foundation concurrent with the introduction of 22.22 LBITS Solana Tokens in November, 2025 agreed to hold back from the Lunarbits Treasury 22.22 Million Lunarbits Bitcoin Runes tokens for burning of such if the DAO within 2 years of the ICO deems its in the best interests of the community to maintain the total number of Lunarbits Bitcoin Runes and LBITS Solana tokens to be the tokenomics origins of 222,222 Million tokens.

-Lunarbits was pre mined aa a closed mint on the Luninex platform, a third party widely used and trusted in the bitcoin ordinals and bitcoin runes community.
+Lunarbits Bitcoin Runes was pre mined aa a closed mint on the Luninex platform, a third party widely used and trusted in the bitcoin ordinals and bitcoin runes community.
 Learn more at https://luminex.io/

-##Lunarbirs Inscription Proof:
+##Lunarbirs Bitcoin Runes Inscription Proof:
 Runes ID: 855163

 Number of Decims: 02